Almir-git-unifc/ToDo-List_react/README.md

-# simpleToDoList-react_js
+# simple ToDo-List react_js

-This is a Front End To Do List.
-It's Control of tasks To Do, with the functionality simple, like this, C - Create tasks (ADD), D - Delete tasks from the list,  and check or uncheck the  completed task status (Checked)
+This is a Front End To Do List with functionality CRUD.

 ----------------------------------------------------------------------------------------------